Art Supplies that Contain Gluten

 As you’re preparing to go back to school, you may be focusing on yummy snacks and lunches that will keep your child healthy, and educating your child’s teachers about celiac disease and appropriate classroom precautions, but what you may not have thought about is arts and crafts supplies.

 When we first started learning about how many arts and crafts supplies contain gluten, we were shocked.
-So, we started compiling a list and gave it to Sophia’s teacher last year.
+So, we started compiling a list and gave it to our daughter’s teacher last year.
 We have added to it since then and also list some safe alternatives below.
 If you are ever unsure if a product contains gluten or another ingredient that your child is allergic to, I recommend going on the company’s website.
 There you can often find ingredients and if not, there are phone numbers and email addresses listed that will be able to give you the information.

 Arts & Crafts that contain gluten: